Sonic the Hedgehog 2: Legacy

-Sonic 2 was a major factor in keeping Sega competitive during the console wars of the fourth generation of video game consoles in the early 1990s, and GameSpot described it as the game that solidified Sonic as a major franchise.
+Sonic 2 was a major factor in keeping Sega competitive during the console wars of the 16-bit era in the early 1990s, and GameSpot and IGN described it as the game that solidified Sonic as a major franchise.
 It boosted Genesis sales enough to nearly equalize Sega with Nintendo and cemented Sonic as a video game mascot on par with Nintendo's Mario.
-Further, the Sonic 2sday promotion has been credited for originating the concept of the "street date", in which games are made available worldwide in all stores on the same day.
+Further, the Sonic 2sday promotion has been credited for originating the concept of the "street date" in the video game industry, in which games are made available worldwide in all stores on the same day.
 The practice was uncommon before Sonic 2's release and became a widespread industry trend in the following years.

 Sonic 2 introduced many elements that defined the Sonic franchise.
 Game Informer wrote that it "expanded the formula in myriad ways, giving Sonic new moves like the spin-dash, bigger stages to explore with more branching paths, and more inventive boss battles."
 USGamer said that much of the series' most-loved elements originated in Sonic 2 with the introduction of Tails, Super Sonic, and casino levels.
-Tails became one of the most popular Sonic characters; according to Nilsen, Sega found that Tails was as popular as Sonic because he received nothing but praise through its 800 number line.
+Tails became one of the most popular Sonic characters; according to Nilsen, Sega found that Tails was as popular as Sonic because he received nothing but praise through its 800 number phone line.
 Tails starred in two spin-offs, Tails Adventure and Tails' Skypatrol, for the Game Gear in 1995.